LOUD-Project/Git-LOUD/gamedata/LOUD_Mods/mods/LOUD Unit Additions/LOUD Unit Additions README.txt

 The ABOMINATION class Experimentals

-- King Kryptor - with it's crown of thorns it reinforces the religious bent of the Way
+- King Kraptor - with it's crown of thorns it reinforces the religious bent of the Way
 - Angel	- an experimental mobile anti-nuke/radar/shield unit
 - Fatboy II - ditch the factory, the shield and the AA - all armor and guns -
 - Lucidity - an impressive experimental fighter-cluster bomber -
 - Megalith II - the 'Cockroach' is simply death on legs
 - Echibum - range, mobility and firepower and shielded to boot
-- Vergra - an experimental naval cruiser with devastating AA capability
+- Vergra - an experimental naval cruiser mounting T4 level AA

 Siege Shields for all factions - a T4 level base-sized shield useful in large area shield layering